Issue: How to fix Webcam Error Code 0xA00F4243(0xC00D3704) on Windows?

-I have recently tried to use the webcam on my Windows computer.
-Unfortunately, I continuously receive “Close Other Apps.
-It looks like another app is using a camera already.” message and cannot use it.
+Hello.
+I have recently tried using the webcam on my Windows PC.
+However, I always receive the “Close Other Apps.
+It looks like another app is using a camera already” message and cannot use it.
 Also, it indicates error code 0xA00F4243(0xC00D3704) in the notification as well.
 Is there anything I could do to solve this problem?

 Close Other Apps.
 It looks like another app is using a camera already.
 If you need it, here’s the error code: 0xA00F4243(0xC00D3704)